Unity: Introduction for Game Development, VR, and AR

 Unity has applications in a vast number of disciplines including Immersive Art, Design, Sculpture, Architecture, and more.

-Participants will create a unique Mario Kart style web application.
+Participants will create a unique Mario Kart style web application and if time allows create a first-person immersive application

 Resources for Continued Investigation